-The Port of Rochester Marina (Phase 1) is scheduled to open in 2016 and will add approximately 85 slips inside the basin and 39 transient broadside slips along the river wall.
+The Port of Rochester Marina (Phase 1) opened in 2016 and added approximately 84 slips inside the marina basin and about 39 transient broadside slips along the river wall.
 Additionally, if expanded in the future, Phase 2 of the new marina could add an additional 70 slips in an expanded basin; no timeframe for Phase 2 has been identified.